-Early College Credit Program (ECCP) and Start College Now (formerly Youth/Course Options) - A student in grades 9 through 12 will be permitted to enroll in a UW System institution, technical college, or a private, non-profit institution of higher education, to take one or more nonsectarian courses, for which the student may earn high school credit, post-secondary credit, or both.
-While the technical colleges are not included in the new ECCP financial structure, high school students will continue to be able to enroll in courses offered by a technical college through the Start College Now program.
-The High School Principal or his/her designee shall evaluate courses taken by students through the ECCP and Start College Now Programs in relation to the District's curriculum, graduation requirements and comparability to Cedarburg High School course offerings, and shall award high school credit accordingly.
+Early College Credit Program (ECCP) and Start College Now - A student in grades 9 through 12 will be permitted to enroll in a UW System institution, technical college, or a private, non-profit institution of higher education to take one or more nonsectarian courses, for which the student may earn high school credit, post-secondary credit, or both.
+While technical colleges are not included in the new ECCP financial structure, high school students will continue to be able to enroll in courses offered by a technical college through the Start College Now program.
+The High School Principal or his/her designee shall evaluate courses taken by students through the ECCP and Start College Now Programs about the District's curriculum, graduation requirements, and comparability to Cedarburg High School course offerings and award high school credit accordingly.
 Credit will be awarded for ECCP courses consistent with state law and regulations.
-If a student is not satisfied with the District's decision regarding comparability of courses, satisfaction of high school graduation requirements, or the number of high school credits to be awarded, he/she may appeal the decision to the State Superintendent of Public Instruction in accordance with state law.
+A student not satisfied with the District's decision regarding the comparability of courses, the satisfaction of high school graduation requirements, or the number of high school credits to be awarded may appeal the decision to the State Superintendent of Public Instruction per state law.
 For those postsecondary courses taken for high school credit, the grade for that course will be computed at the end of the next regular grading period at the high school following the receipt of an official transcript from the institution of higher education.
-If a student receives a failing grade in a course or fails to complete a course, the student's parent, or the student if an adult, shall reimburse the School District the amount paid on the student's behalf under this program.
+If a student receives a failing grade in a course or fails to complete a course, the student's parent, or the student, if an adult, shall reimburse the School District the amount paid on the student's behalf under this program.
 If the Board is not reimbursed as requested, the student shall not be eligible for further participation in the program.
-A grade that constitutes a failing grade in the School District shall constitute a failing grade under this section of the guideline.
-For further clarification please refer to Cedarburg School District Administrative Guidelines ag2271.
+A failing grade in the School District shall constitute a failing grade under this guideline.

 For those postsecondary courses taken for high school credit, the grade for that course will be computed at the end of the next regular grading period at the high school following the receipt of an official transcript from the institution of higher education.
 All grades to be entered on the high school transcript must be taken from an official transcript from the institution of higher education.
 Should there be an urgent need for a letter grade, notification on official letterhead from the institution of higher education's instructor advising of the grade will be accepted to verify the grade.
-Classes in English, Math, Science, and Social Studies that extend beyond what is offered at CHS in the standard course sequence will be weighted the same as AP courses and Calc III & Lin Algebra (i.e. courses beyond Calculus III & Linear Alg Differential Equations).
+Classes in English, Math, Science, and Social Studies that extend beyond what is offered at CHS in the standard course sequence will be weighted the same as AP courses and Calc III.